MR JAMES WEEKES - Head of School

 Temma holds a B.A.
 Honours in Double Advanced Major in International Development Studies and Spanish from the University of King’s College and Dalhousie, a B.Ed. from St. Thomas University, and French Immersion Program (Perfectionnement) from Université Ste-Anne (Valedictorian).

-JAMIE O'HANLON - Early Years Coordinator & Grade 1
+MS JAMIE O'HANLON - Pedagogical Leadership Team & Grade 1 Homeroom Teacher.

 I grew up in Dartmouth, and after graduating high school I obtained a B.A. in History at St. Francis Xavier University.
 After taking some time to travel and work abroad, I completed my B.Ed. at Crandall University.
 I then became an early years PYP educator at an IB continuum school in Ontario, and I loved every minute of it.
 I'm excited to continue this experience at The Booker School.

 I believe that play is children's work, and there can be no more authentic inquiry experience than the natural exploration that play provides.
 As an early years educator, my mission is to provide authentic learning experiences that allow children to express themselves, explore their world, and consider their role in its future.